Jaseci-Labs/JaseciForge/website/docs/guides/step3f-ui-implementation.md

-# Step 4: UI Implementation
+# Lesson 3.7: UI Implementation

 Let's create the UI components for our Task Manager using the design system components following Atomic Design principles.